-29. The Promised Holy Spirit John 14:15-31 The Gospel According to John
+4. The Promised Holy Spirit

+John 14:15-31 Jesus' Final Days on Earth

-We are carrying on from the last passage, John 14:1-14, where Jesus and the eleven disciples were reclining on couches around a low table in an upper room at the Last Supper.
-Judas had already left the room to complete his act of betrayal (Matthew 26:14-16).
-As Jesus continued to share His heart with the disciples, I imagine them sitting cross-legged, hanging on to every word as Christ spoke some of the most profound teachings the disciples had ever heard.
-Christ only had a short time left before the agony in the Garden of Gethsemane and the Crucifixion.
-He had to prepare their hearts for the coming dark hours when it would seem to the disciples that all was lost, something that was very far from the truth.
-He carried on encouraging them with His next words:
+We are carrying on from our previous study on the last evening before Christ's crucifixion, where Jesus and the eleven disciples reclined on couches around a low table at the Last Supper.
+As Jesus continued to share His heart with the disciples, I imagine them hanging on to every word as Christ spoke some of the most profound teachings the disciples had ever heard.
+The Lord only had a short time to prepare His disciples before departing to the Garden of Gethsemane.
+He knew that what would take place that evening would make it seem all was lost, which was very far from the truth.
+He carried on by encouraging them with His following words:

-"If you love me, keep my commands.
+If you love me, keep my commands.
 And I will ask the Father, and he will give you another advocate to help you and be with you forever- the Spirit of truth.
 The world cannot accept him, because it neither sees him nor knows him.
 But you know him, for he lives with you and will be in you.
 I will not leave you as orphans; I will come to you.
 Before long, the world will not see me anymore, but you will see me.
 Because I live, you also will live.
 On that day you will realize that I am in my Father, and you are in me, and I am in you (John 14:15-20).